I-PASS on Demand event rolls into Wheaton July 16

-State Sen. Seth Lewis, Bartlett, and State Rep. Amy Grant, R-Wheaton, are bringing a mobile team from the Illinois Tollway to Wheaton July 16 for an I-PASS on Demand event.
+State Sen. Seth Lewis, R-Bartlett, and state Rep. Amy Grant, R-Wheaton, are bringing a mobile team from the Illinois Tollway to Wheaton on July 16 for an I-PASS on Demand event.

 The event will be held from 3 to 6 p.m.
 July 16 at Mary Lubko Center, 208 W. Union Ave., Wheaton.